SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

       - K-Means Clustering and Voronoi Diagram: <p>Chains do not directly interact with these tools but are influenced by site placement optimizations.</p>
       - HERO (Mobile Units): <p>Event-driven chains guide the deployment, setup, and operation of mobile units to ensure rapid response and efficient care delivery.</p>

-## Choosing Resolving Method
-### Analyze the Alternatives to understand outcomes of each (consequences)
-### Comparison of the consequences and selection of the right alternative

-## Resolving Problem
-### Results and Conclusions

-## Implementation of Solution
-### Implementation of the result and evaluation of the degree/percentage of success.

-A visual aid of how the very fast department will look like.
-Visual of how a beacon system will work.

 ### Detailed Explaination of the Computations that were performed including all py files.